As I was growing up, I never saw chicken being scalded. Never witnessed chicken being plucked using mechanical pluckers.

 The rotation is managed by a mortar for tub-style chicken pluckers and a drill for drill-attached chicken pluckers.
 Water jets are sprayed into the tub throughout the plucking process in order to wash down feathers from the chicken’s body.

-At the end of the pluck, you should have clean plucked chickens with no bruises on their skin.
+At the end of the pluck, you should have clean plucked chickens with no bruises on their skin, if you use the chicken plucker well.

 Components of an automatic chicken plucker